joshtanenbaum/workshop-frontend-framework/README.md

  ```
 </details>

 We created a search bar.
-Here, the `v-model` property in our html is to bind the `searchString` in our `Vue` object with the html display.

 #### Next, we need some logic for searching.
 More specifically, we want to `watch` the input bar for changes so that we know what to search for in the movie database!
 Where does it happen?
 If you guessed `watch` property, you are right!